Google Analytics Removes Service Provider and Network Domain Dimensions

 A quick look at the unfiltered GA data produced the A-ha! moment for me.

-In early Feb, the Service Provider dimension went almost completely to (not set)!
+In early February 2020, the Service Provider dimension went almost completely to (not set)!
+Network Domain started showing (not set) as well.

-My RegEx filter to find “interesting visitors” was suddenly rendered useless.
+My custom RegEx filter to find ‘interesting visitors’ for my corporate client was suddenly rendered useless!

-I did some quick research by Googling “google analytics service provider not set” and found several helpful posts… and a potential cool workaround to restore these dimensions.
+I did some quick research by Googling ‘google analytics service provider not set’ and found several helpful posts and a good 3rd-party workaround from IpMeta to restore these dimensions.

-So far, I have seen only a brief explanation from Google on this action.
+At the time, I only saw a brief explanation from Google on this action.
 See the ClickInsight article (link below) for that.

-Here are five resources that go into greater detail.
+Here are four resources that go into greater detail.
 They also do a nice job of explaining the many helpful uses of the Service Provider and Network Domain dimensions.

 A helpful article from ClickInsight, including a brief (and vague) explanation from Google.

 A support thread from Google here.
-(Active through about March 11.)
+(Active through at least March 11, 2020.)

 An Analytics Community forum discussion here.
 It’s helpful and still active as of ~ mid April 2020.